 The two-fisted, high-adventure world of pulp-era heroes covers the time period from the early 1900s to the 1930s.
-In the city of San Angelo, this sort of hero is best typified by the exploits of the Argonaut Society, a loosely knit organization of explorers, air aces, archaeologists, and other adventurers that is described on page 178 of San Angelo: City of Heroes.
+In the city of San Angelo, this sort of hero is best typified by the exploits of the Argonaut Society, a loosely knit organization of explorers, air aces, archaeologists, and other adventurers that is described in San Angelo: City of Heroes.
 A number of members of the city's Chinese-American community also engaged in heroic feats during this time period, however, such as the 54 men who swore allegiance to Sun Yat-sen's General League and went off to fight for freedom in mainland China.
-Indeed, one of thesemen, then known as Samuel Chung, traveled extensively in China studying the ancient mystic arts, and, upon his return to San Angelo, rose to the Chinatown underworld become the supreme leader of as T'ien Lung, the Celestial Dragon.
+Indeed, one of these men, then known as Samuel Chung, traveled extensively in China studying the ancient mystic arts, and, upon his return to San Angelo, rose to become the supreme leader of the Chinatown underworld as T'ien Lung, the Celestial Dragon.

-Similarly, the Golden Age of Heroes began in San Angelo in 1936, when the first accidental temporal singularity somehow set events in motion that led to the origin of superheroes (see SA:CoH, page 12).
+Similarly, the Golden Age of Heroes began in San Angelo in 1936, when the first accidental temporal singularity somehow set events in motion that led to the origin of superheroes (see SA:CoH).
 It lasted until roughly 1950, when most of the age's heroes retired voluntarily, or were forced out of action by political events.
 During this time period a handful of solo heroes and at least one hero team faced off with vile arch-criminals, Nazi saboteurs, and other enemies on the streets of a younger, more innocent San Angelo.
-Once again, Chinatown was often in the forefront of these struggles, as T'ien Lung and his henchmen (at least two of whom also had substantial superpowers) were among the most prominent foes of the Liberty Corps, the hero team of the Golden Age.
+Once again, Chinatown was often in the forefront of these struggles, as